-To be considered by the Nominating and Corporate Governance Committee for nomination and inclusion in the Company's proxy statement for its annual meeting to be held in 2021, stockholder recommendations for directors must be received by the Company's Secretary at the Company's corporate headquarters prior to [], 2020.
-Any such notice also must include (i) the name and address of record of the stockholder; (ii) a representation that the stockholder is a record holder of Common Stock or, if the stockholder is not a record holder, evidence of ownership in accordance with Rule 14a-8(b)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"); (iii) the name, age, business and residential address, educational background, current principal occupation or employment, and principal occupation or employment for the preceding five full fiscal years of the proposed director candidate; (iv) a description of the qualifications of the proposed director candidate which address the general criteria for directors as expressed in the Company's most recent proxy statement; (v) a description of all arrangements or understandings between the stockholder and the proposed director candidate; and (vi) the consent of the proposed director candidate to be named in the proxy statement and to serve as a director if elected at such meeting.
+To be considered by the Nominating and Corporate Governance Committee for nomination and inclusion in the Company's proxy statement for its annual meeting to be held in 2021, stockholder recommendations for directors must be received by the Company's Secretary at the Company's corporate headquarters prior to February 6, 2021.
+Any such notice also must include (i) the name and address of record of the stockholder; (ii) a representation that the stockholder is a record holder of Common Stock or, if the stockholder is not a record holder, evidence of ownership in accordance with Rule 14a-8(b) (2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"); (iii) the name, age, business and residential address, educational background, current principal occupation or employment, and principal occupation or employment for the preceding five full fiscal years of the proposed director candidate; (iv) a description of the qualifications of the proposed director candidates which address the general criteria for directors as expressed in the Company's most recent proxy statement; (v) a description of all arrangements or understandings between the stockholder and the proposed director candidate; and (vi) the consent of the proposed director candidate to be named in the proxy statement and to serve as a director if elected at such meeting.
 Stockholders must also submit any other information regarding the proposed candidate that is required to be included in a proxy statement filed pursuant to the rules of the Securities and Exchange Commission (the "SEC").
-Recommendations of director candidates that meet the criteria described above will be forwarded to the Chairperson of the Nominating and Corporate Governance Committee or the Board, by following the procedures set forth in the Amended and Restated By-Laws of the Company (the "By-Laws") and described in "Submission of Stockholder Proposals for Annual Meeting in 2021" below in this Proxy Statement.
+Recommendations of director candidates that meet the criteria described above will be forwarded to the Chairperson of the Nominating and Corporate Governance Committee for further review and consideration by such committee.
+Stockholders also have the right to directly nominate director candidates, without any action or recommendation on the part of the Nominating and Corporate Governance Committee or the Board, by following the procedures set forth in the Amen